United States national badminton team

 The United States national badminton team represents the United States in international badminton team competitions.
 The national team is controlled by the governing body for badminton in the country, USA Badminton.
 The United States is one of the five founding members of the Badminton Pan America.
+The team varies from tournament to tournament and is not a consistent body like most countries.
+Each tournament has different members and selection criteria.
+After the team plays the event, the team disbands and a new team is formed each time.
+This varies from countries such as China, India, Japan, etc. where a national team is formed that represents the country in all events, including individual events.

 The United States achieved immense success from the 1940s to the 1970s.
 In 1952, the men's team were runners-up at the 1952 edition of the Thomas Cup where they lost to Malaya.
 The woman's team achieved a title hat-trick in the Uber Cup, winning the title three consecutive times from 1957 to 1963.

 In individual events, the United States has won 1 gold medal in the BWF World Championships.
 It was won by Howard Bach and Tony Gunawan in the 2005 edition held in Anaheim, California.

 History

 Badminton in the United States dates back to the late 19th century.
 The first American badminton club was formed in New York in 1878.
 During the 1930s, badminton had become a popular sport in the United States.
 Establishments such as the YMCA, universities and more all formed badminton clubs and the popularity of the sport began to take growth.
 The sport was also aided by the support of celebrity participation.

 Celebrities such as Bette Davis, Douglas Fairbanks, Dick Powell, and others all participated in the sport, helping badminton gain popularity during the mid-half of the 20th century.